-&lt;sup>25 See FDA guidance for industry Temporary Policy for Manufacture of Alcohol for Incorporation Into Alcohol-Based Hand Sanitizer Products During the Public Health Emergency (COVID-19).
+32 These percentages are consistent with WHO's recommended formulation specifications of 80% alcohol and 75% isopropyl alcohol.
+In addition, they are consistent with the range of percentages for final products in the 1994 TFM (see also FDA guidance for industry Temporary Policy for Manufacture of Alcohol for Incorporation Into Alcohol-Based Hand Sanitizer Products During the Public Health Emergency (COVID-19)).